 And the worst?
-The remedy that most players use to correct the slice.
+The remedy that most players use to stop slicing the golf ball.
 What do they do?
 They point more to the left (or right, in the case of lefties), leading them to swing steeper and hit more sliced.

 A classic joke among amateur golfers says: "If it goes right, it's a slice.
 If it goes left, it's a hook.
 If it goes straight, it's a miracle."

 Sure, all is not lost.
-And there are a lot of tricks and lessons to correct this defect and hit the ball better.
+And there are a lot of tricks and lessons to stop slicing the golf ball and hit the ball better.
 Perhaps not like the British Lee Westwood and Rory Mcilroy do, members of the European Tour who also stand out on the PGA Tour.
 But if it's possible, decently and consistently.

 The slice is an effect where the golf ball initially goes to the left of the target (or the right, in left-handed players) and then, steeply, continues its journey to the right (or left).
 Specifically: the clubface does not hit the ball squarely and does so by cutting it, with the consequent result.
 Many factors produce it, and that we will analyze in our post.
 For now, it is due to a bad grip and an excess of rigidity in our posture, which does not allow the club to descend in the best way.